-- This 2024 revision is the most recent update of the Town Comprehensive Plan. - This Update has been presented to the public in a series of Public Hearings designed to assure a full opportunity for citizen participation in the preparation of this 2024 Town Plan Update. - In adopting the 2024 Town Plan Update, the Town Board seeks to make it a living breathing document providing continual guidance for the actions of Town officials and the public as well as other agencies operating in the Town, adapting to changes in a manner consistent with the conservation and development of the limited resources available in the Town as outlined herein, and ensuring that the present generation of Marbletown residents are able to meet their needs without compromising the ability of future generations to meet their own needs. - On-going Public input is welcome the Plan is available at Marbletown.Net. - P & Z Committee prepares draft plan
+- This 2024 revision is the most recent update of the Town Comprehensive Plan. - This Update has been presented to the public in a series of Public Hearings designed to assure a full opportunity for citizen participation in the preparation of this 2024 Town Plan Update. - In adopting the 2024 Town Plan Update, the Town Board seeks to make it a living breathing document providing continual guidance for the actions of Town officials and the public as well as other agencies operating in the Town, adapting to changes in a manner consistent with the conservation and development of the limited resources available in the Town as outlined herein, and ensuring that the present generation of Marbletown residents are able to meet their needs without compromising the ability of future generations to meet their own needs. - On-going Public input is welcome Plan Available at Marbletown.Net. - In future, the Town Board may ask for further input from the public by establishing committees to pursue further action tasks.
+P & Z Committee prepares draft plan